peter88213/PyWriter/docs/devel/roadmap.md

 - Refactor the library in order to decrease the number of "abstract" base classes.

+#### v3.4

+Make yw7 the default yWriter format
+- Make yw7-specific classes the base classes in the yw package.
+- Add yw7-only converter and exporter classes.

 ### Future:

 #### Edit the novel structure independently from yWriter